LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

 Hence the program might start with:

     | Enter a secret number bound: **10**
-    | Guess a number less than 10!
+    | In this game you guess a number less than 10!
     | Guess the number: **5**
     | Higher!
     | Guess the number: **7**